 Looking for Christmas markets beyond Vienna?
 Check out these other magical Christmas markets in Europe!

 Stuff your Face with Viennese Christmas Market Food

-Look: we didn’t come all the way to Vienna for Christmas to NOT gorge ourself on Christmas Market foods and drink 18 cups of Glühwein out of a tiny boot-shaped mug, OK!?
-Aside from the obvious, Christmas Market food is the cheapeast meal in town – and during Christmas and New Years, one of the ONLY meals in town.
+Look: we didn’t come all the way to Vienna for Christmas to NOT gorge ourselves on Christmas Market foods and drink 18 cups of Glühwein out of a tiny boot-shaped mug, OK!?
+Aside from the obvious, Christmas Market food is the cheapest meal in town – and during Christmas and New Years, one of the ONLY meals in town.
 So here’s the low-down on the yummiest Vienna Christmas Market snacks.